Council Tax Benefit reform

 When will the new schemes be introduced?

-Council Tax Benefit ends on 1 April 2013.
+Council Tax Benefit ended on 1 April 2013.
 However, whether you will be affected by this change, will depend on:

 - your personal circumstances and,